TAJIKISTAN: Communities' foreign contacts blocked, websites banned, Central Asia's only legal religious-based political party banned

 One of the sites ordered blocked was turajon.org, a site run on behalf of three brothers who are Islamic scholars.
 The site – whose current version was launched in September 2012 – is hosted in California.

 The three brothers - Nuriddinjon, Haji Akbar and Mahmudjon – are sons of a prominent Sufi sheikh Mahamaddrafi Turajon, who died in 2005.
-Nuriddinjon was an imam of a mosque in Vahdat, west of Dushanbe, which attracted thousands of worshippers to his sermons, some of which have been posted to the website.
+Nuriddinjon was an imam of a mosque in Vahdat, east of Dushanbe, which attracted thousands of worshippers to his sermons, some of which have been posted to the website.
 Haji Akbar, Chief Mufti in the early 1990s, was prominent with the IRP during the civil war (1992-7), but abandoned the party in 1997 and left the upper chamber of parliament in 2010.
 He remains active in business and often comments on religious affairs.
 Mahmudjon is a Muslim scholar.

 Over 50 officials from the police, NSC secret police, Prosecutor's Office and the SCRA raided the Vahdat mosque (where two of the Turajonzoda brothers preached) during Friday prayers in December 2011.
 They accused the mosque leaders of marking a Shia Muslim commemoration, insisting that only Hanafi Sunni rituals should be observed.
 The two brothers were fined, while nine other mosque members were held for 10 days with no court hearing.
 The SCRA also removed the two brothers as the mosque's imams and downgraded its status (see F18News 6 February 2012 http://www.forum18.org/archive.php?article_id=1662).